ricksteruk/aya_devnet_guide/guide_build_devnet.md

 ![Faucet](assets/faucet.png)

+If you go back to Talisman you will notice that it shows you have 20 FERN.
+These are actually the same 10 FERN tokens being viewed both from the Etherum connection and the Polkadot connection the Aya DevNet.
+You only really have 10 FERN tokens.

 ### Access the Front-End

 Go to the Polkadot-JS development front-end and connect your Talisman wallet and account to the Polkadot-JS front end.
 You should see your account now on the webiste when you navigate to [Accounts](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fdevnet-rpc.worldmobilelabs.com%3A#/accounts).
 If the setup of the RPC endpoints worked correctly you are able to sign and submit transactions with that account.